PeeBs68/pands-problem-sheet/README.md

 Summary: Read in a 10 character account number and output the number with the last 4 digits showing as input and the others replaced with XXXXXX.
 Do likewise with a string of any length.

 Details: This script is split into two sections.
 The first part is to take in a 10 character string as input, replace the first six characters with the character 'X' and output the result.
-Using xxx we can ensure the input is 10 characters and as it is a defined length string we use xxx to do yyy...
+We assume that the input is indeed 10 characters and no validation on the length is required.

 The second part of this script is to take in a string of any length and again only printing the last four digits as inputed and replacing the rest with 'X'.
-We follow the same structure as in part1 above but check the length of the string after it has been inputed to identify how many characters we need to replace.
+We follow the same structure as in part1 above but check the length of the string after it has been inputed to identify how many characters we need to replace (Length-4).
+We then replace this with the equivalent number of "X" charactes and combine with the last 4 to get the result

 Additional Links referenced for this task:
+Details on string slicing from - https://www.w3schools.com/python/python_strings_slicing.asp

 # 4. task4